Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 The best things to do in Downtown Miami and Brickell

-- Stop by Brickell City Centre.
+• Stop by Brickell City Centre.
 This huge development has transformed Brickell, providing a mammoth new retail, dining and entertainment space.
 Spanning three blocks, it’s home to premium shopping, as well as a cinema, bars and restaurants.
 It’s also home to the EAST Hotel, the perfect place to stay in the area or for a pre or post cruise stay.

-- Explore Museum Park (aka.
+• Explore Museum Park (aka.
 Maurice A, Ferre park), a magnificent new development on unused waste land at the edge of Biscayne Bay.
 It’s home to the ultra-modern Frost Science Museum, also known as the Philipp and Patricia Frost Museum of Science.
-This ground-breaking new facility is home to a Planetarium and an Aquarium.
+This ground-breaking family-friendly facility is home to a Planetarium and an Aquarium.
 Museum Park also houses PAMM (the Perez Art Museum Miami).
 Spread over 200,000 feet, this iconic building was designed by renowned architects, Herzog & de Meuron.
 This is a contemporary and modern art museum, showcasing works from around of the world.

-- Learn about some of Miami’s fascinating background with a visit to HistoryMiami, located in the heart of Downtown on Flagler street.
+• Learn about some of Miami’s fascinating background with a visit to HistoryMiami, located in the heart of Downtown on Flagler street.
 There are exhibitions and city tour options.

-- Wander around the Bayside Marketplace.
+• Wander around the Bayside Marketplace.
 Although this open air shopping mall has been in Downtown for a long time, it’s still well worth a visit.
 This shopping complex is located by the water, with a harbour and some excellent restaurants.

-- Head out on the water on a boat ride.
+• Head out on the water on a boat ride.
 Many local boating and watersports companies are based in Downtown, with lots of these departing from Bayside Marketplace.
 This is a fantastic way to see Miami from the water.
 For example, Island Queen offers various tours such as Millionaire’s Row Cruise and Thriller Miami provides high speed tours of Key Biscayne.

 The best places to eat and drink in Downtown and Brickell

-- Sugar, located on the 40th floor of EAST Miami is a casual tiki-style bar, where you can try world class cocktails in its lush landscaping.
+• Sugar, located on the 40th floor of EAST Miami is a casual tiki-style bar, where you can try world class cocktails in its lush landscaping.

-- Museum Park, home to the Frost Museum and PAMM, is also home to Verde Café.
+• Museum Park, home to the Frost Museum and PAMM, is also home to Verde Café.
 This is an excellent spot for some locally-produced, healthy food, with a beautiful terrace offering views across Biscayne Bay.
 There’s also a great coffee bar here, selling on-the-go coffees, pastries and other bits to eat.

-- Nearby, at the Kimpton EPIC, is Area 31, another excellent rooftop bar and restaurant in Miami.
+• Nearby, at the Kimpton EPIC, is Area 31, another excellent rooftop bar and restaurant in Miami.
 It also has a spectacular rooftop pool terrace, which is the perfect spot for happy hour cocktails.

 Where to stay in Downtown and Brickell